GSA/notifications-api/docs/testing.md

 We're using GitHub Actions.
 See [/.github](../.github/) for the configuration.

+In addition to commit-triggered scans, the `daily_checks.yml` workflow runs the relevant dependency audits, static scan, and/or dynamic scans at 10am UTC each day.
+Developers will be notified of failures in daily scans by GitHub notifications.

 ## To run a local OWASP scan

 1. Run `make run-flask` from within the dev container.